VincentWei/bpcp/docs/hvml-overview-en.md

 ## Basic features of HVML

-- We use modified markup syntax to write a HVML program.
+- We use modified markup syntax to write an HVML program.
 - HVML uses extended JSON notation to define data, attribute values, and expressions.
 - HVML introduces a dozen of verb tags, preposition attributes, and adverb attributes to define the operations and the program structure.